Skip to main content

 • Copy the config from the Managed settings tab in Pensero.

-• Paste it into Settings > Claude Code > Managed settings in claude.ai.
+• Paste it in Claude.ai under > Organization Settings > Products > Claude Code > Managed Settings.

 • Developers then run /login in Claude Code to accept the settings.